Zinrelo/slate/source/index.html.md

 id| string | Internal id
 merchant_id | string | The id of the merchant
-activity_id| string | Unique id generated for each activity activity_name | string | The name of activity activity_description | string | The description of the activity
-activity_type | string | Whether the activity should award fixed number of points or use a multiplier(fixed/bonus_multiplier). approval_method | string | User transaction approval method (immediate/manual/monthly).
-bonus_multiplier | integer | Multiplication factor to award points instead of awarding fixed points created_time | string | The time when activity is created_time is_active | string | Indicates whether the activity is active or paused(True/False)
-is_sale_activity | string | True if activity is a purchase activity loyalty_activity_img | string | The image url of an activity max_award_frequency | integer | The maximum number of times a user will be awarded points max_award_frequency_interval | string | The time interval constraint to the max_award_frequency number(day, week, month, year, lifetime). points_earning_url | string | Merchant's website page url where the activity will be configured. point_per_activity | integer | Fixed number of points to be awarded for an activity qualified_points | string | True, if activity is qualified for Tier upgrade(True/False) show_activity_in_user_dashboard | string | True, if activity is to be shown in end user dashboard. ss_internal | string | SS Activity(true/false) updated_time | string | The time when activity configuration last modified
+activity_id| string | Unique id generated for each activity activity_name | string | The name of the activity activity_description | string | The description of the activity activity_type | string | Whether the activity should award fixed number of points or use a multiplier (fixed/bonus_multiplier) approval_method | string | User transaction approval method (immediate/manual/monthly). bonus_multiplier | integer | Multiplication factor to award points instead of awarding fixed points created_time | string | The time when activity is created_time is_active | string | Indicates whether the activity is active or paused (true/false) is_sale_activity | string | Indicates if the activity is a purchase activity (true/false) loyalty_activity_img | string | The image url of an activity max_award_frequency | integer | The maximum number of times a user will be awarded points max_award_frequency_interval | string | The time interval constraint to the max_award_frequency number (day, week, month, year, lifetime) points_earning_url | string | Merchant's website page url where the activity will be configured point_per_activity | integer | Fixed number of points to be awarded for an activity qualified_points | string | Indicates if the activity is qualified for tier upgrade (true/false) show_activity_in_user_dashboard | string | Indicates if the activity is to be shown on the end user dashboard (true/false) ss_internal | string | Indicates whether an activity is an internal activity (true/false) updated_time | string | The time when activity configuration was last modified

 ### Get Activity